On this pageThe Architecture Problem

 Every Foldkit app has the same architecture.
 Not by convention.
 By design.

 State lives in the Model.
 Events are Messages.
 Every state change flows through update.
 Side effects are managed by Commands.
 Ongoing streams are Subscriptions.
-This isn’t a recommendation.
-It’s the only path.
+These aren’t conventions.
+This is the only path.
 You can’t scatter state across components because there are no component-local state hooks.
 You can’t hide side effects in the view because the view is a pure function.

 No other TypeScript framework can make this claim.
 Most frameworks are readable if the team is disciplined.
 Foldkit apps are readable by construction.